pythonlearner1025/nanoDiffusion/README.md

 I adopt ml-planner's VAE approach for text diffusion, where the diffusion process happens not over raw text samples but over compressed latents of text. ```Bert-Base``` is used as the encoding model to compress text into latents, and ```GPT2-Decoder``` is used as the decoding model to autoregressively decode latents back into text.

 Diffusion of Thought (DoT) puts an auto-regressive spin onto diffusion models by concatenating diffused outputs R1 with conditioning text C to form C' = [C, R1].
-The output of C' is then R2, and C'' = [C, R1, R2], etc. The R's can be interpreted as reasoning "thoughts" the model chains, much like how thoughts are chained in Chain-of-Thought reasoning.
+The output of C' is then R2, and C'' = [C, R1, R2], etc. The R's can be interpreted as reasoning "thoughts" the model chains, much like how thoughts are chained in Chain-of-Thought reasoning in LLMs.

 **Incomplete ideas on DoT**
 - chain of thought reasoning is equivalent to learning good state-action trajectories, which is already implicit in diffusion model's markovian formulation